Food safety inspections

 Food premises inspections focus on the following;

 - Checking your business has nominated a qualified Food Safety Supervisor and food handlers have skills and knowledge to handle food safely.
-Exempt business types can be found on the Food Authority website exeption list.
+Exempt business types can be found on the Food Authority website exempt list.

 - Safe food handling practices